nqminds/trustnetz/packages/docusaurus/docs/build5-docs/60-CA-Demo/625-onboarding-demo-app.md

 sudo YOUR_CHOSEN_PORT_NUMBER --http-forward --restart-on-reboot --daemonize
 ```

-The app can be accesed on the supplied devices as follow:
+On the supplied devices, the app can be accesed as follow:

 Remotley at [http://openport.io:36701/](http://openport.io:36701/) or locally at [http://192.168.20.113:8082](http://192.168.20.113:8082)